Embedding Network Autoregression for time series analysis and causal peer effect inference: Large Sample Results

 \section{Large Sample Results}

-We next develop theory on consistency and asymptotic normality of the least squares estimator of the ENAR model under an asymptotic setup where we always assume $N \to \infty$, but consider both a finite $T$ case as well as the case of $T \to \infty.$ Unless otherwise stated, the results are for the ENAR model with the RDPG network model.
+We next develop a theory on consistency and asymptotic normality of the least squares estimator of the ENAR model under an asymptotic setup where we always assume $N \to \infty$, but consider both finite $T$ case and the case of $T \to \infty$ separately.
+We start with the results for the ENAR model with eigenvectors from the RDPG network model and then discuss the results for the case spectral embedding vectors and the latent position vectors from the LSN model.
+In this section, we write $\mu_f^H\triangleq(\beta_f\T\bH_f,\alpha_f,\theta_f,\gamma_f\T)\T$, where $\bH_f \in \cO_K$ is an arbitrary matrix with orthonormal columns from Proposition \ref{prp-rdpg-cnt} and $f\in\brcs{ev,se}$.
+We differentiate between $\mu_{ev}$ and $\mu_{se}$ as they represent different modeling choices.